 He will randomly insert “And I am cute, too!” after various phrases.
 If you don’t respond by moving him in a few seconds, he will shut off by saying “Bye, Bye!”

-I was able to snap a photo of Super Grover in flight just as he hit my bedroom wall.
+I was able to snap a photo of our hero in flight just as he hit my bedroom wall.
 I really can see how that would be embarrassing for a superhero!

 Hasbro, Inc. is a shortened version of the name of a company originally started by the Polish Hassenfeld Brothers in 1923.
 Now Hasbro is centered in America and owns the trademarks and products of Kenner, Parker Brother, and Milton Bradley, Entertainment One, among others.

-If a plush version of Super Grover is cuter than a larger plaster version, than an even smaller plush version must be even cuter-er!
+If a plush version is cuter than a larger plaster version, than an even smaller plush version must be even cuter-er!

 Okay, honestly, this version doesn’t do anything other than look Super Cute!